IntelLabs/vcl/INSTALL.md

     sudo make install PREFIX='/usr'

 ### Build TileDB
-Please note that if you have previously installed TileDB v0.6.1 on your machine, you will need to remove the existing header file (/usr/local/include/tiledb.h), since the newer version of TileDB installs to /usr/local/include/tiledb/.

     git clone https://github.com/TileDB-Inc/TileDB
+    cd TileDB
     git checkout 1.2.2
-    cd TileDB
     mkdir build
     cd build
     ../bootstap --prefix=/usr/local/
     make -jX   # substitute X for maximum number of CPUs (or leave it off to use all available) sudo make install

+**Note:** If you have previously installed TileDB v0.6.1 on your machine, you will need to remove the existing header file (/usr/local/include/tiledb.h), since the newer version of TileDB installs to /usr/local/include/tiledb/.

 ## Compilation
     git clone https://github.com/IntelLabs/vcl # or download a release